How to Clicker Train Dogs

 But what is exactly a clicker and on how do you clicker train a dog?
 A clicker is basically a mechanical devise that makes a distinct ''click'''' sound when pressed on with a thumb.

 Typically, in a clicker training session, desirable behaviors are ''marked'' with a click followed by a treat, while unwanted behaviors are ignored.
 Clicker training therefore builds confidence and enthusiasm in dogs since they get to ''work'' and take initiative in order to reach a reward.

 Dog owners however may ask themselves: ''Why use a device to mark a wanted behavior instead of simply saying "yes!" or ''good boy or good girl?''
 Truth is, a clicker is way more effective in marking wanted behaviors than voice.
 Tones of voice may change and emotions may be different each day, whereas the clicker sound remains always the same and to a dog's ears will always mean the same thing: ''a reward is coming!''.

 Clicker Training Rules

-• Always treat after a click, even if you clicked accidentally.
+• Always treat after a click.
 Do not let your kids play with the clicker and have your dog hear it from a distance without getting treats.

-• Only click once and treat.
-Avoid clicking two-three times if you feel your dog is getting close to your final goal, this may disrupt the click and treat consistency.
+• Only click once and then treat.
+Avoid clicking two-three times if you feel your dog is getting close to your final goal, this may disrupt the "click and treat"consistency.
 One click is all is needed for the dog to get the message.

 • Keep sessions short and sweet.
 Five minutes is enough for an adult dog.
 There is a lot of thinking involved and you do not want to reach the point where your dog is exhausted and is losing motivation.
 Always end on a positive note and with your dog wanting more.